Defence Software Development

 14-22

-Defence software requirements are different -- and the gap matters
+Defence software requirements are different, and the gap matters

 Commercial off-the-shelf software is designed for commercial operating environments.
-Defence operations have requirements that standard platforms don't address: security classifications that govern where data can be stored and who can access it, audit trail requirements that trace every action to a named individual with timestamp and justification, integration with legacy systems that have been in service for decades and won't be replaced, and procurement processes that require documented approval at each stage.
+Defence operations have requirements that standard platforms don't address: security classifications that govern where data can be stored and who can access it, audit trail requirements that trace every action to a named individual with a timestamp and justification, integration with legacy systems that have been in service for decades and won't be replaced, and procurement processes that require documented approval at each stage.

 Problems we solve in defence